-Social Security Disability Benefits for Psoriasis
+Social Security Disability Benefits for Psoriasis in Chicago, IL

 For most people, psoriasis is a skin condition that causes itchiness and other symptoms, but for some, psoriasis is much more debilitating.
 If your psoriasis is so severe it causes joint pain, skin infections or arthritis and you can no longer work, you may qualify for Social Security Disability benefits.